b2network/pulsar/docs/fast-transaction-explainer.md

 **Blockchain (Web3)**: Submit transaction and wait 2-3 seconds, or even longer

 This gap is one of the key barriers preventing the mass adoption of blockchain technology.
-But now, through **Pre-confirmation Technology**, we've finally found a way to make blockchain transaction speeds catch up with Web2.
+But now, with **B² Hub's Pulsar implementation and Pre-confirmation Technology**, we've finally found a way to make blockchain transaction speeds catch up with Web2.

 ## 🤔 Why Are Blockchain Transactions So Slow?